-(e) Procedures for Allowance of the Bancredito Panama Filed Claims and the Bancredit Cayman Filed Claim
+(e) Procedures for Allowance of Bancredit Cayman Disputed Claim

-The Debtors and/or Reorganized Debtors shall commence proceedings in a court of Appropriate Jurisdiction (defined below), other than the Bankruptcy Court, to adjudicate the Bancredito Panama Disputed Claim and the Bancredit Cayman Disputed Claim (collectively, the "Bancredito Panama and Bancredit Cayman Disputed Claims Proceedings").
-Except as otherwise provided herein, the Bankruptcy Court shall not retain jurisdiction over the Bancredito Panama and Bancredit Cayman Disputed Claims Proceedings.
-The Confirmation Order shall expressly provide that the Bancredito Panama and Bancredit Cayman Disputed Claims Proceedings shall be directed to a tribunal or tribunals with appropriate jurisdiction outside of the United States, including, but not limited to, the courts of the Dominican Republic, the Cayman Islands and/or the Republic of Panama (each, an "Appropriate Jurisdiction").
+The Debtors or Reorganized Debtors shall commence proceedings in a court of Appropriate Jurisdiction to adjudicate the Bancredit Cayman Disputed Claim (collectively, the "Bancredit Cayman Disputed Claims Proceedings").
+Except as otherwise provided herein, the Bankruptcy Court shall not retain jurisdiction over the Bancredit Cayman Disputed Claims Proceedings.
+The Confirmation Order shall expressly provide that the Bancredit Cayman Disputed Claims Proceedings shall be directed to a tribunal or tribunals with appropriate jurisdiction outside of the

+United States, including, but not limited to, the courts of the Dominican Republic, the Cayman Islands or the Republic of Panama (each, an "Appropriate Jurisdiction").